dpsd18139/Role-Playing-Game/my_report/README.md

 Here are the two texts I added in case you missed them.

+I also did some post processing to make the game more atmospheric, hopefully inducing the feeling of a dream.

-I also wrote a small story ( only one chapter for now) so that I can get inspired to make this game something that is worth playing on it's own.
+Finally I wrote a small story ( only one chapter for now) so that I can get inspired to make this game something that is worth playing on it's own.
 My hope is that this game will live on even after the end of the semester and we will be left with a nice story to experience.

 You can find the draft on the my_report>dpsd18139 folder.